pixelhaufen/Wiki-Loves-Jurytool/README.md

 * php 5.5.24
 * MySQL 5.6.24

-However there is a good chance that this will also work with older versions...
+There is a good chance that this will also work with older versions...
+However, make sure that *Magic Quotes* are off.

 ##Installation